lanl/Quantum-Volume-in-Practice/README.md

 - The directory `raw_QASM_uncompiled_QV_circuits/` contains the raw uncompiled Quantum Volume circuits, represented as QASM files.

+- The directory `transpiled_circuits_ionq/` contains the transpiled QV circuits targetting the IonQ gateset and connectivity (which is all to all).

 ### Directories with figures:

 - The directory `figures_Quantinuum_cumulative_HOP` contains PDF figures of cumulative HOP results from the Quantinuum H1-2 device.